Ferrets

 How Smart is a Ferret?

-I guess it is their playful and curious nature.
 If you have ever owned or own ferrets then you would know that they are attention seekers.
 They hunger for their owner’s undivided attention and time.

 Apart from their intelligent antics, there are a few more reasons why people prefer to keep them as pets instead of dogs or cats and why you should adopt one as well.